-The work assessment allowance and disability benefits, benefits to singe parents, survivor's benefits and oldage pension require five years qualification period.
-See respectively section 11-2, 12-2, 15-2, 17-3, 19-3 and 20-10 in the National Insurance Act.
+The work assessment allowance and disability benefits, the benefits to single parents, the survivor's benefits and old-age pension require a five year qualifying period.
+See respectively Sections 11-2, 12-2, 15-2, 17-3, 19-3 and 20-10 in the National Insurance Act.